microsoft/pylance-release/USING_WITH_PYRIGHT.md

 ### Diagnostic Severity Overrides to match Pyright defaults

-Here's the settings you would provide to Pylance based on which Pyright mode you are using:
+Here are the settings you would provide to Pylance based on which `typeCheckingMode` you are using in Pyright:

 <details>
   <summary>Pyright 'off' mode</summary>